jongpie/NebulaLogger/docs/logger-engine/FlowCollectionLogEntry.md

 #### `records` → `List<SObject>`

-The records to relate to this log entry - the records' JSON is automatically added to the log entry
+The records to relate to this log entry - the records&apos; JSON is automatically added to the log entry

 #### `saveLog` → `Boolean`